ClaireRoberts1403/LostInTheDark/README.md

 - Game play tested by setting win value to five, both versions work win or lose with the pop up deploying.
 - Could not get the mute button to mute audio.
 - Could not get the highscore to be displayed on highscore board.
 I could find no soloution using Javascript to do this.
 - All code run through a formatter.
-I uesed [htmlformatter](https://htmlformatter.com/)
+I used [htmlformatter](https://htmlformatter.com/)
 - Code ran through browsers compatability tester.
 I used [Do is use?](http://doiuse.herokuapp.com/) Found less than 1% compatability issues with other browsers.
 - Code ran through html mark up validator.
 I used [validator](https://validator.w3.org/) It highlighted a issue with a button being use with a link.
 This was fix by styling the link as a button.
 - Testing through mobiReady.[Mobiready](https://ready.mobi/) highlight a lack of favicon and issues with CSS not rendering the background image.
 Issue due to adding a background color if image failed.